SU_P_09

 [r] In my life?

-[i] Yes, in your life, for example, before there was no subway, now you have the subway, is it cleaner?
+[i] Yes, in your life, for example, before there was no metro, now you have the metro, it’s cleaner?

-[i] What you say is true throughout the world, I ask you about the changes specific to your environment here in Paris.
+[i] What you say is true all over the world, but I’m asking you about changes specific to your environment, here in Paris.

 [r] As far as Paris is concerned, I think we pay more attention to the environment.
-For example, the old buses have been replaced by ecological buses.
-It’s an important change, I don’t know….
+For example, we have replaced the old buses with environmentally friendly buses.
+It’s an important change, I’m not sure…

-[i] I am talking about your everyday life, events, demographic, social changes, etc.
+[i] I’m talking about your everyday life, events, demographic and social changes, etc.

-[i] Demographic changes are permanent, there are always refugees who come to Paris and others who leave.
-The changes are permanent, there are no rules, it moves.
+[i] Demographic changes are constant, there are always refugees coming to Paris and others leaving.
+The changes are constant, there are no rules, it’s constantly changing.
 I also see renovations in Paris.
-There is also the State, which is increasingly using technology.
-For example, to register for Pôle emploi, you used to have to go to the agency, now you can do everything on the Internet.
-The same thing for the prefecture… CAF too, for all State or private structures, there are more and more online services, which avoids having to travel.
-You can do almost anything from home, I really liked that part.
-There was a problem before, in transport in Paris, before to go from south to southwest, you had to go up to the north and then down again, it didn’t make sense.
-Like you’re changing direction.
-Now, with the Greater Paris, we are setting up peripheral lines, you no longer need to go back to Paris, if you live in the Île-de-France region.
+The government is also increasingly using technology.
+For example, to register with the job centre, you used to have to go to the agency, now you can do everything on the Internet.
+The same goes for the prefecture… the CAF too, for all state or private structures, there are more and more online services, which avoids having to travel.
+You can do practically everything from home, I really liked that.
+There used to be a problem with transport in Paris.
+Before, to get from the south to the south-west, you had to go up to the north and then come back down.
+It didn’t make sense.
+It was like changing direction.
+Now, with the Grand Paris project, they’re setting up ring roads, so you no longer need to go into Paris if you live in the Île-de-France region.

-[i] Well, what were the most memorable moments for you?
+[i] Well, what moments have left the biggest impression on you?
 In your life, as a person in Paris, or certain events?
-Events that really marked you and that you still remember.
+Events that really left their mark on you and that you still remember.

 [r] I don’t have a good memory…

 [i] I’ll give you an example.
-We were living here when the terrorist attacks happened, remember those moments?
-What were your feelings?
-Where were you then?
+We were living here when the terrorist attacks happened.
+Do you remember those moments?
+How did you feel?
+Where were you at the time?

-[r] November 13 was a Friday, and I was with a friend having dinner in the 6th arrondissement.
-I got a message from my brother, he was asking me if I was in the 10th.
-I replied that I didn’t understand anything about his message, he asked me where I was, and I replied that I was in Paris.
+[r] It was Friday 13 November, and I was having dinner with a friend in the 6th arrondissement.
+I got a message from my brother asking if I was in the 10th.
+I replied that I didn’t understand anything in his message, he asked me where I was, and I replied that I was in Paris.
 He insisted on knowing where?
-I told him that it was no use saying the name of the place….
-He insisted again.
-I finally answered: the sixth.
+I replied that there was no point in saying the name of the place… He insisted again.
+I ended up replying: the 6th.
 He asked me if it was far from the 10th.
-I told him it wasn’t very far away, he just wanted to make sure that I was far enough from the place of the… He didn’t tell me about the attacks in progress, he was just afraid for me.
-A little later, a friend sent me a message telling me to avoid the 10th and 11th districts because of the attacks.
-I didn’t really realize….
-My friend and I looked it up on the Internet.
-We understood that there had been an attack near a theatre.
-That day was a friend’s birthday, so the attack remained linked to his birthday.
-It was a sad day, I didn’t expect that… Unfortunately, it happens.
+I told him it wasn’t very far, he just wanted to make sure I was far enough away from the scene of the… He didn’t tell me about the ongoing attacks, he was just afraid for me.
+A little later, a friend sent me a message telling me to avoid the 10th and 11th arrondissements because of the attacks.
+I didn’t really realise… My friend and I looked it up on the internet.
+We realised that there had been an attack near a theatre.
+It was a friend’s birthday that day, so the attack was linked to his birthday.
+It was a black Friday.
+It was a sad day, I wasn’t expecting that… Unfortunately, it happens.

-[i] Have you changed the way you live?
+[i] Have you changed your lifestyle?
 Your outings?

-[r] No, because it is unlikely that such an event will affect you, 1 chance in 1000?
-In any case, you have to take the subway, go to restaurants, if you think all the time that there could be attacks, you don’t go to the theatre or the cinema, you can’t take public transport, you don’t fly, you don’t go to the airport.
-Without this case, you have to go live in the countryside, on a farm with a cow, and that’s it… and even then… you may not be spared.
-You must continue to live, your will to live must be stronger than terrorism.
-If there is an attack… an attack… as recently in Paris, the will to live forces you to continue living… to go out… to continue your life, and especially to go to the affected places, to the affected restaurants, to see plays, to the scene of the attack.
-Don’t say… it’s over… we don’t go out anymore, we have to do the opposite.
-There has been an attack in Brussels, it is absolutely necessary to visit Brussels, the same for Syria… despite the crimes, all the horrors, we must all, one day, return to Syria and walk the streets.
-It is here that we must live our freedom, even if I have made a new life in France and I have a job, a wife, children, we really must return, even for a short period of time.
-We must invite our friends there, I repeat, we must return to Syria even for a few days, and walk the streets.
-You have to have the strength to do that.
+[r] No, because it is unlikely that such an event would affect you, 1 chance in 1000?
+In any case, you have to take the metro and go to restaurants, and if you think there might be attacks all the time, you won’t go to the theatre or the cinema, you won’t be able to take public transport, you won’t fly, you won’t go to the airport.
+Without that, you’d have to go and live in the middle of the countryside, on a farm with a cow, and that’s that… and even then… you might not be spared.
+You have to keep on living, your will to live has to be stronger than terrorism.
+If there is an attack… an assault… like recently in Paris, the will to live forces you to continue living… to go out… to continue your life, and above all to go to the affected places, to the affected restaurants, to go and see plays, to the site of the attack.
+You mustn’t say… it’s over… we’re not going out any more, you have to do the opposite.
+There has been an attack in Brussels, you absolutely must visit Brussels, the same goes for Syria… despite the crimes, all the horrors, we must all go back to Syria one day, and walk the streets.
+This is where we must live our freedom, even if I have started a new life in France and I have a job, a wife and children, we really must go back, even for a short time.
+We must invite our friends over, I repeat, we must go back to Syria even for a few days, and walk the streets.
+We must have the strength to do that.

-[i] [name of interviewee] , after these attacks, was there a change with your family?
+[i] [name of interviewee], after these attacks, has there been a change with your family?
 Any advice?

-[r] My parents are really aware, yet what we are experiencing in Syria right now is worse than the Second World War.
+[r] My parents are really aware, yet what we are experiencing in Syria at the moment is worse than the Second World War.
 Everything that people have experienced in Russia, France or Germany is not comparable to what is happening in Syria.
-My parents tell me to be careful, I don’t see how I can be careful, I have to wear a bulletproof vest?
-I still live in Paris, their situation is much more dangerous than mine.
-What should I tell them then?
-Be careful, don’t walk under the bombardments….
-I can’t tell them anything, what do I have to change?
-There’s nothing to change, what are they going to tell me?
+My parents tell me to take care of myself, but I don’t see how I can be careful.
+Do I have to wear a bulletproof vest?
+I live in Paris, after all, and their situation is much more dangerous than mine.
+What should I tell them, then?
+Be careful, don’t walk around during the bombings… I can’t tell them anything, what should I change?
+There’s nothing to change, what are they going to say to me?
 Don’t take the RER A, the RER B is safer.

 [i] You are in France, alone, without your family.
-Are you thinking of starting a family in France?
+Do you plan to start a family in France?

-[i] How will your life be in France?
+[i] What will your life be like in France?
 With your family?

-[r] It’s going to be a perfect family with a wife and children.
+[r] It will be a perfect family with a wife and children.
 One or two or three children.

-[r] In our history, the second Caliph Omar Bin Khattab said: “Everyone was born free.”
-He also said that children should not be raised in the same way as the previous generation, since they were not born at the same time.
-My childhood was at the end of the 80s and 90s, my son may be born in 2020.
-If I raise my son as I did in the 1980s, it’s a big mistake.
+[r] In our history, the second caliph Omar Bin Khattab said: ‘Every person is born free.’
+He also said that you should not raise your children in the same way as the previous generation, since those children were not born at the same time.
+My childhood was in the late 80s and 90s, my son may be born in 2020.
+If I raise my son like they did in the 80s, it will be a big mistake.

 [i] You talk about the difference between generations, but does the place also play a role?

-[i] Of course, this child was born in France, he will receive an education in French, in brackets, he will have 2 mother tongues, Arabic and French, French at school, and if he is offered Arabic at school, he may choose to learn Arabic.
-At home, he will speak Arabic with me, later on, he will learn English too, he is a child who will speak three languages.
+[i] Of course, this child was born in France, he will be educated in French, by the way, he will have two mother tongues, Arabic and French, French at school, and if he is offered Arabic at school, he may choose to learn Arabic.
+At home, he will speak Arabic with me, later he will learn English too, he is a child who will speak three languages.
 I only spoke Arabic at home and at school, and later English, I only discovered French in 2009.

-[i] Do you think you’re going to marry a French woman?
-Of French origin or with a French woman of Arab origin?
-Someone who knows our language and culture well?
+[i] Do you think you will marry a French woman?
+Of French origin or a French woman of Arab origin?
+Someone who knows our language and our culture well?

 [r] It’s really not a problem for me.

-[i] Are you going to behave in the same way with a French woman as with a Syrian woman?
+[i] Will you behave in the same way with a French woman as with a Syrian woman?

 [r] No, I can’t.
-If I marry a Syrian woman… I can’t behave with her like with the French woman because she was raised in a different place.
-Even a Frenchwoman, born in the 80s, like me, likewise, I would not behave with her in the same way if she had been born in the 90s.
-A Syrian woman who has lived in Syria, I can’t treat her like a French woman, it doesn’t make sense there’s something in the culture.
+If I marry a Syrian woman… I can’t behave with her as I would with a French woman because she was brought up in a different place.
+Even with a French woman, born in the 80s like me, I still wouldn’t behave with her in the same way if she was born in the 90s.
+I can’t treat a Syrian woman who has lived in Syria like a French woman, it doesn’t make sense, there’s something in the culture.

 [i] But theoretically you would live in France?
-Even if you weren’t raised the same way….
-For example, I speak to you as a Syrian.
-If I spoke to you as a Frenchman, I would not have given you the same examples as now.
+Even if you weren’t brought up in the same way… For example, I’m talking to you as a Syrian.
+If I were talking to you as a French person, I wouldn’t have given you the same examples as I have now.

-For example, in our country, if you always say “thank you here, thank you there”… it gets really heavy.
-It’s the opposite here, it’s very polite.
-In our country, I can’t always say, “Thank you, that’s nice…” But you can always say “hi, hello, how are you?”, and even that’s good, it’s polite.
-So if you live with French people, and in the morning you say “hello, how are you?”… Then half an hour later, you repeat the same thing… and in the afternoon too, you’ll piss them off.
-I can’t do the same thing with a French and a Syrian woman.
+[r] For example, where I come from, if you always say ‘thank you this, thank you that’… it gets really annoying.
+Here, it’s the opposite, it’s very polite.
+Where I come from, I can’t say ‘thank you very much…’ every time.
+But you can always say ‘hello, good morning, how are you?’ and that’s a good thing, it’s polite.
+So if you live with French people, and in the morning you say ‘hello, how are you?’… Then half an hour later, you repeat the same thing… and in the afternoon too, you’re going to annoy them.
+I can’t do the same thing with a French woman and a Syrian woman.
 I’m not talking about being fair or not, and even being fair is different from one culture to another.

 [i] How do you see justice in French culture?

-[r] Your questions are difficult… What justice are you talking about?
+[r] Your questions are difficult… What kind of justice are you talking about?

 [i] I’m talking about justice before the law… Social justice… in France, of course.

-[r] You talk about a rule of law.
-You have necessarily already been to social security.
-To CAF, to the mayor’s office, to these three structures… You are never asked to mention your nationality.
-In college, the police and the prefecture, they ask you.
+[r] You’re talking about the rule of law.
+You must have already been to the social security office, the CAF (family allowance fund), the town hall, in all three of these organisations… You are never asked to state your nationality.
+You are asked at university, the police station and the prefecture.

-[i] Is it a good thing that people don’t ask you for your nationality?
+[i] It’s a good thing you’re not asked for your nationality?

-[r] Of course, the state cannot supervise every public servant.
+[a] Of course, the state can’t keep an eye on every civil servant.
 For example, I write on a form that I am Syrian.
-Let us imagine that a civil servant does not like Syrians too much.
-If he sees that I am Syrian, he can try to harm me by making my file disappear, or by losing it, or by constantly demanding new papers.
-If he does not know my nationality, he cannot treat my file according to his personal prejudices.
-It is also a message to tell us that we are treated as human beings regardless of our origins.
+Let’s imagine that a civil servant doesn’t like Syrians very much.
+If he sees that I am Syrian, he may try to harm me by making my file disappear, or by losing it, or by constantly demanding new papers.
+If he doesn’t know my nationality, he can’t treat my case according to his personal prejudices.
+It’s also a message to tell us that we are treated as human beings regardless of our origins.
 In many Arab countries, nationality appears in most documents.
 In Syria, it’s the same as in France.
-There are 3 boxes: “Syrian”, “Citizen of an Arab country” and “Other nationality”.
-Here also in France, “French”, “European”, “Other nationality”.
+There are three boxes: ‘Syrian’, ‘National of an Arab country’ and ‘Other nationality’.
+Here too in France, ‘French’, ‘European’, ‘Other nationality’.
 In Syria, it’s almost the same thing.
-So, justice is when we are equal before the law.
+So justice is when we are equal before the law.
 In many countries, this justice does not exist.
-I haven’t seen any favouritism here.
-At the same time, I am not very familiar with the situation.
-I didn’t notice, but it can exist, you can know it when you’re in the system.
-Favouritism inevitably exists, as does corruption, but much less so than in Syria.
-I’m not very familiar with this subject here.
+I have not seen favouritism here.
+At the same time, I don’t know the situation very well.
+I haven’t noticed it, but it may exist, you can find out when you’re in the system.
+Favouritism inevitably exists, as does corruption, but much less than in Syria.
+I don’t know much about this subject here.
 In Syria, I know the situation very well, because I was a civil servant myself.
-Here, I’m far from all that, but it has to exist.
-That’s it, I talked about justice and corruption at the same time….
-With regard to equality before the law, a few small problems where the police intervened, and did nothing because I was not French, or for them, it was not important, I don’t know…
+Here, I am far from all that, but it obviously exists.
+There you go, I have talked about justice and corruption at the same time… As far as equality before the law is concerned, there have been a few minor problems where the police have intervened and done nothing because I am not French, or for them it was not important, I don’t know…

 [i] When you see the police in France, are you reassured or do you have the same feelings as when you saw a policeman in Syria?

-[r] Unfortunately, the policeman in our house is here for three reasons: to ask for a baksheesh, to threaten or search you, or to create problems for you.
+[r] Unfortunately, the policeman here is there for three reasons: to ask for a bribe, to threaten you or to search you, or to get you into trouble.
 I remember when we left Kuwait during the war in 1990.

 [i] The Gulf War?

-[r] Yes, the second Gulf War, and the invasion of Kuwait.
+[r] Yes, the second Gulf War and the invasion of Kuwait.
 In Kuwait, there were no police officers left, only the Iraqi army.
-The Iraqi army did not distribute humanitarian aid, but the soldiers were showing us the way.
-The Saudi police welcomed us, there were Saudi police officers in the front row, and further away, the Saudi army.
-Maybe to avoid clashes with Iraqi soldiers.
-I didn’t know much, I was a kid, I was only nine years old at the time.
-When we crossed the border, the Saudi police officers did not even ask to see the passports, they offered us food, milk, they asked us if there were any sick people among us.
+The Iraqi army did not distribute humanitarian aid, but the soldiers showed us the way.
+The Saudi police welcomed us, there were Saudi police in the front row, and further back, the Saudi army.
+Perhaps to avoid clashes with the Iraqi soldiers.
+I didn’t know much, I was young, I was only nine at the time.
+When we crossed the border, the Saudi police didn’t even ask to see our passports, they offered us food and milk, they asked us if there were any sick people among us.
 They wanted to help us, there were a lot of roadblocks…

-[i] You were on your way to Syria?
+[i] Were you on your way to Syria?

 [r] Yes, we were going back to Syria.
-Each time, we would go through a Saudi dam….
-There were many roadblocks at first, then fewer and fewer.
-The further away from Kuwait, the fewer roadblocks you could see.
+Each time, we went through a Saudi roadblock… There were a lot of roadblocks at the beginning, then fewer and fewer.
+The further we got from Kuwait, the fewer roadblocks we saw.
 They didn’t even search people.
-Yet Saudi Arabia is known to be very firm on border security, but as it was war, they let everyone through.
-They would stop us just to give us food, water, bread and medicine.
-They asked us if there were any sick people among us.
+Yet Saudi Arabia is known for being very strict about border security, but since it was wartime, they let everyone through.
+They would only stop us to give us food, water, bread and medicine.
+They would ask us if there were any sick people among us.
 There were ambulances everywhere, to take people to hospitals.
-Later, in Jordan, there was also corruption, but overall it went well, then we arrived in Syria, around midnight, 1am, it was dark.
-In the first row were the soldiers, further on the customs officers.
-The soldiers are here to search you, there were two of them, one standing and one sleeping.
-The one who was awake called the other to tell him there was loot for him, and he didn’t let my father pass before he took money from him.
+Later, in Jordan, there was also corruption, but overall, it went well, then we arrived in Syria, around midnight, 1am, it was dark.
+In the front row were the soldiers, further back the customs officers.
+The soldiers were there to search you, there were two of them, one standing and the other sleeping.
+The one who was awake called the other to tell him that there was loot for him, and he didn’t let my father pass until he took some money from him.
 He asked for 50 Syrian pounds.
-In the 1990s, it was the equivalent of one dollar and fifty cents.
-When my father arrived at the customs office, all he had left were Saudi and Kuwaiti currencies.
+In the 90s, that was the equivalent of one dollar and fifty cents.
+When my father arrived at the customs officers, he only had Saudi and Kuwaiti currency left.
 And the Kuwaiti currency had completely lost its value.
-So he did not agree to take Kuwaiti money, and there was no exchange office either.
-We were stuck until 10:00 in the morning.
-My father left his car and passport, he walked 4 km… he returned to the city of Deraa.
+So he wouldn’t accept the Kuwaiti money, and there was no exchange office either.
+We were stuck until 10 a.m.
+My father left his car and his passport, he walked 4 km… he went into the city of Deraa.
 He walked 4 km, he had a cousin in Deraa, this cousin lent him money.

 [r] He had to…